vanny132/Datenanalyse_UN_RAG/README.md

 - Helpfulness: Is the submission helpful, insightful and appropriate?
 - Detail: Does the submission demonstrate attention to detail?

 ## Human evaluation
+The human evaluation process awarded points to each answer:
+- `5` Points for the right answers in the desired language.
+- `3` Points for the right answers in the wrong language or if we observe hallucation.
+Also, if the facts in answer is right, but there is a missing fact or if one of two expected facts is wrong.
+- `0`Points if the answer is wrong.
+-
 # Experiments